hansemannn/titanium-firebase-cloud-messaging/README.md

 Otherwise the default icon will be used.

-It should be flat (no gradients), white and face-on perspective.
+It should be flat (no gradients), white and face-on perspective and have a transparent background.
+The icon will only show the outline/shape of your icon so make sure all you e.g. white is transparent otherwise it will just be a square.

 > **Note**: You should generate the icon for all resolutions.